TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Activator_zigbee_gateway.md

 **Get Network Configuration Token**

-Before the WiFi network configuration, the SDK needs to obtain the network configuration Token from the Tuya Cloud.
+Before the Wi-Fi network configuration, the SDK needs to obtain the network configuration Token from the Tuya Cloud.
 The term of validity of Token is 5 minutes, and the Token become invalid once the network configuration succeeds.
 A new Token has to be obtained if you have to reconfigure network.